-(Ord. of 9-7-1999, § 1(4-310); Ord.
-No. 16-12, § 3, 8-1-16)

 Sec.
 6-385.
 Sale upon which tax not paid.

 It shall be a violation of this article for any person to sell at retail or otherwise within the city any wine on which the tax as set out in this division has not been paid to the wholesaler or distributor for the city as provided or on which the tax not paid to the wholesaler or distributor at the time of delivery is not paid to the city by the retailer.